danrahn/MarkerEditorForPlex/README.md

 `extendedMarkerStats` | Whether to gather all markers in the database to compile per-library/-show/-season marker data.
 Potentially compute and memory expensive for very large libraries, as it keeps a record for every episode/marker in the database. | `true` or `false`
 `backupActions` | Writes all marker actions to a separate database to allow for restoring previous edits that Plex destroyed. | `true` or `false`
-`previewThumbnails` | Controls preview thumbnail retrieval | `true` or `false`
+`previewThumbnails` | Controls preview thumbnail retrieval | `true` or `false` `pureMode` | Controls whether additional marker information is written to an unused database column when adding/editing markers.
+Enabling this prevents hacky storing of information, at the cost of some reduced minor functionality. | `true` or `false`

 ## Remarks